DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Technical-guide/Technical-FAQ.md

 - Redeploy binaries from the package
 - Add SFTP folder to check-in and
-- Check-in code without local build if you wish to have source code remain on the DEV system
+- Check-in code without local build if you wish to have source code remain on the DEV system OR
-- Or remove source code from the DEV system first and then redeploy binaries.
+- Remove source code from the DEV system first and then redeploy binaries